 You should always ask if sheets & towels are provided!
 Some locations only provide sleeping bags which is fine but you may want to bring along a top sheet if it’s going to be a warm week.

 We’ve found that the beds (with sheets and blankets provided) are usually comfortable but I never trust the pillow situation.
 My kids sleep better on their pillows so we always bring our own so I know everyone will get a good night’s sleep.
-And if you need a portable crib, I highly suggest bringing your own as we have never had good luck with finding one that I would trust.
+And if you need a portable crib, I highly suggest bringing your own.
+We have never had good luck with finding one that I would trust.

 Towels are a hit or miss — some places provide bath towels and others don’t so be sure to check.